-There are a total of six projects, to be handed in at different times and with a different weight on the final grade, as listed below.
+There are a total of five projects, to be handed in at different times and with a different weight on the final grade, as listed below.

-For project 6 there will be a few different options to chose from (each person/group can only select one).
-Please check this page to see when new options have been added.
+For project 5 there are three different options to chose from (each person/group can only select one).

-To see the projects, you should open the notebook files with Jupyter lab.
+Most of the time you should be using Jupyter lab, a more modern and complete version of Jupyter notebook.
 In some cases the LaTeX parts in Markdown may not render.
 You can try waiting a bit, or re-running (Ctrl+Enter) the problematic markdown cells.
 In some cases, making a small change (e.g. adding a space) and re-running the cell fixes the problem.

 Format and delivery¶